bluesam1/clipforge/memory-bank/progress.md

 - [ ] 7.0 Add cross-platform testing and polish

 ## Known Issues
-- **Gap Handling UI**: Need to add visual feedback for spaces between clips
 - **Keyboard Shortcuts**: Need comprehensive keyboard shortcuts for playback controls
 - **Performance**: Video loading and switching could be optimized for large files
+- **Timeline Click Responsiveness**: May still need fine-tuning for optimal click response
 - **Ready**: System is stable and ready for video trimming and editing features

 ## Performance Metrics